Tutorials

 When pages are long and dense, structure matters.
 This tutorial covers headings,

-landmarks, and layout patterns that keep content-heavy pages scannable, accessible,
+landmarks, and layout patterns that keep content-heavy pages scannable, accessible, and maintainable.

 Topics: Semantic HTML, Layout, Content design